resistanceisfuta/resistanceisfuta.github.io/Readme.txt

 Music requires OGG audio support

 Known bugs:
+- Videos can load quite slowly on mobile, or stutter and not play at all
 - Switching animations too quickly can cause them to pause, to fix just change scenes again
 - A brief sound may pop when first going to the main menu